thingless/ddns/README.md

 To install on Ubuntu 18.04 using the setup script `sudo bash ./setup.sh`

-Start node `sudo -u nobody node server.js`.
+Start node `sudo -u nsd node server.js`.
 You should probably run under supervisor.
 See `conf/ddns.supervisor.conf` for an  example config.

 # Usage
 GET `/` to see the online help: